 Imrana Buba

 I am a political scientist researching civilian self-protection, political violence, and post-conflict recovery.
-My dissertation, funded by the ResilienceBuilding project, examines variation in civilian self-protection strategies during conflict, their protective potential, and their unintended consequences in Nigeria.
-I will submit my dissertation in October 2025 before beginning a one-year postdoctoral position at the University of Oslo on the ResilienceBuilding project.
+My PhD dissertation, funded by the ResilienceBuilding project, examines variation in civilian self-protection strategies during conflict, their protective effects, and their unintended negative consequences in Nigeria.
+I submitted my dissertation for evaluation on 16 November 2025 and began a one-year Postdoctoral Researcher position with the ResilienceBuilding Project at the University of Oslo.

 I have taught undergraduate and postgraduate courses in Political Science and International Relations at the University of Oslo, and I regularly engage in policy discussions with organizations such as the African Union, the European Union, and the United Nations.